get-woke/woke/README.md

   - If `true`, terms will trigger findings when they end with an ASCII word boundaries.
   - If `false`, will trigger findings if the term if found anywhere in the line, regardless if it ends with an ASCII word boundary.
 - `include_note` (default: `not set`)
-  - If `true`, the rule note will be included in the output message explaining why this finding is not inclusive
+  - If `true`, the rule note will be included in the output message explaining why this finding is not inclusive.
-  - If `false`, the rule note will not be included in the output message
+  - If `false`, the rule note will not be included in the output message.
   - If `not set`, `include_note` in your `woke` config file (ie `.woke.yml`) regulates if the note should be included in the output message (default: `false`).
+- `categories` (default: `not set`)
+  - A list of any number of string category names to associate with the rule.
+  - These can be used as logical groupings for actions such as excluding certain categories of rules for example.

 #### Disabling Default Rules